 Frontend Storage System

 The storage system is built into the global event bus and provides persistent data management across route changes and browser sessions.
-This system uses localStorage with a type-safe API and automatically emits events when data changes.
+This system uses localStorage with a type-safe API and automatically emits events when data changes.📖 For event bus fundamentals, see Global Event Bus

 Overview

-- Persistent State: Maintain application state across route changes and page refreshes
+The storage system solves common frontend challenges such as:- Persistent State: Maintain application state across route changes and page refreshes

 - Type Safety: Full TypeScript support with generic methods